 Balsamic Roasted Tomatoes are a delicious summer side dish featuring garden-fresh tomatoes that have been drizzled with olive oil and balsamic vinegar, seasoned with garlic, salt, and pepper, and roasted to sweet and savory, caramelized perfection!

 I happen to be a big tomato fan, so one of my favorite things about summertime is enjoying plump, juicy, homegrown tomatoes.
 Seriously, these bright red beauties make me want to abstain from eating anemic grocery store tomatoes during the rest of the year.
-If you love tomatoes as much as I do, I implore you to try today’s recipe, which showcases this star summer produce in the simplest, most delectable way!
+If you love tomatoes as much as I do, I implore you to try today’s recipe, Balsamic Roasted Tomatoes, a dish that showcases this star summer produce in the simplest, most delectable way!

 My in-laws have a huge, bountiful garden, so we are the lucky recipients of tons of tomatoes all summer long, of every shape and size.
 Most days I find myself eating a big tomato sandwich for lunch, and my kids pop cherry tomatoes like they’re candy.
 I frequently make fresh salsa.
 I keep fresh mozzarella on hand so that I can throw together Caprese salad on a whim.
 But sometimes I decide to go out on a limb and try something new with some of my excess tomatoes.
 And on this particular occasion, I’m so glad that I did!